 God has not left His church body without sight!
 He has given His church body eyes too.
-In Bible times those to whom God gave messages of warning, direction, and information about things to come were called prophets.
-Sometimes they were called seers-"see-ers"because God helped them "see" and know what was coming in years ahead or helped them to understand a message that was hard to understand.
+In Bible times those to whom God gave messages of warning, direction. and information about things to come were called prophets.
+Sometimes they were called seers-"seeers''-because God helped them "see" and know what was coming in years ahead or helped them to understand a message that was hard to understand.

 God has always communicated with His people.
 Not just in times long ago, but in our own age too.
 The Bible tells us that God's special people-His church body living in the last days before Jesus comes-will have eyes too.
-I think it's great that God has not forgotten us-you and me-and all His church who are alive now in 1982.
-He has given His church at this time in history eyes-a see-er.
+I think it's great that God has not forgotten usvou and me-and all His church who are alive now in 1982.
+He has given His church at this time in history eves-a see-er.
 Her name is Ellen White.
-I wish I could have known her, though, because I enjoy reading what she wrote down for us to read of God's messages to her.
+I wish I could have known her, but she died before I was born.
+I feel that I know her, though, because I enjoy reading what she wrote down for us to read of God's messages to her.